Matchstick Puzzles & Coin Puzzles

 How can this be done?

 The seventh question: Here you see two squares.
-Can you form three squares by moving four sticks?
+Can you form three squares by moving four matchsticks?

 Puzzle

 The eighth question: The figure below contains five squares (four small ones and a large one).
-Can you form seven squares by moving just two sticks, without having overlapping sticks?
+Can you form seven squares by moving just two matchsticks, without having overlapping matchsticks?

 Puzzle

 The ninth question: The figure below contains five squares (four small ones and a large one).
-Can you form ten squares by moving just four sticks?
+Can you form ten squares by moving just four matchsticks?

 Puzzle